AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 ---
 >
 $\newline$
-Assuming that you have <em>`setuptools`</em> installed, in order to setup the project environment and install all packages and dependencies, you could run the commands :
+In order to setup the project environment and install all packages and dependencies, run the commands :
 >
 >```
 >   - $ conda create -n heo python